 Reggie said people are willing to share data in exchange for personalized experiences, so that’s the direction associations must go.
 He provided the following numbers to back his argument up:

 - Forrester reported that 77 percent of consumers have chosen, recommended, or even paid more for a brand that provides a personalized service or experience.

 - Accenture found that 75 percent of consumers are more likely to buy when you recognize them as an individual and provide recommendations based on their unique wants and needs.

-Members can find information anywhere.
-Your promotional and informational emails are no better than anyone else’s unless you give each member what they want.
-And, unlike other organizations in your member’s world, your association has (and can get) the data to deliver personalized, if not hyper-personalized, content based on their unique wants and needs.
+Nowadays, people can find information anywhere.
+That means your promotional and informational emails are no better than anyone else’s unless you give each member what they want.
+Unlike other organizations in your subscriber’s world, your organization has access to the data to deliver personalized, if not hyper-personalized, content you can base on their unique wants and needs.

-Your association has an advantage: your members have chosen to have a relationship with you.
-They’ve paid to have a relationship with you.
+Your organization or group has an advantage: your subscribers and readers have chosen to have a relationship with you.
+They may have even paid to have a relationship with you.
 But, in an information marketplace where personalization is becoming more prevalent, your members expect you to understand and deliver what they need.

-If you know what content each member wants and you deliver it when they want, they’ll give you their attention, loyalty, and trust because you always get it right, or almost always.
-Take advantage of the technology in the association marketplace that will allow you to send emails your members will always open and never complain about.
+If you know what content each member wants and you deliver it when they want it, they’ll give you their attention, loyalty, and trust because you always get it right, or at least, almost always.
+Take advantage of the technology in the email content marketplace that will allow you to send emails your recipients will always open and never complain about.